brettski/brettski/README.md

 ## Hi there 👋

 - 🔭  I’m currently working on [THAT.us](https://that.us) supporting the geek communities around the globe.
-- 🌱  I’m currently learning more and more about JavaScript.
-Back to Rust and Go one of these days.
-I really enjoy those languages.
+- 🌱  I'm learning Python and enjoying the language.
+I'm looking for some idiomatic ways to handle Rust errors.
 - 🚀  I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
-Did I mention it runs on a RPi too?! 👾
+Did I mention it runs on an RPi, too?! 👾
 - 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi.
-- 💬  Ask me about: whatever
+- 💬  Ask me about... whatever
-- 📫  How to reach me: I am easily found on twitter, search my name or add an issue [here](https://github.com/brettski/brettski/issues).
+- 📫  How to reach me: I am easily found on X (Twitter); search my name or add an issue [here](https://github.com/brettski/brettski/issues).
 - ⚡  Fun fact: Life is better on two wheels 🏍️ - 🚴 - 🛵.
+I'm always looking for others to cycle with.
-- 🤳 I curious on what I've worked in so I put a [stack](./stacks.md) list together, enjoy.
+- 🤳 I was curious about what stacks I've worked in, so I put a [stack](./stacks.md) list together.
+Enjoy!

 [<img src="https://cdn.ko-fi.com/cdn/kofi4.png" height="48" alt="Buy me a Ko-fi">](https://ko-fi.com/V7V26EBCE)